 If you feel your passion for writing ebbing away right now, you’re not alone.
 With everything going on in the world, it can feel like writing isn’t *that* important.
 Yet we are going to need storytellers more than ever, which is why I LOVE this post from uber-author Jerry Jenkins.
-As a 21-time New York Times bestseller and with 71 million sales under his belt, he has been in this for the long haul!
+As a 21-time New York Times bestseller and with literally millions of sales under his belt, he has been in this for the long haul!
 His advice is so simple and so true.
 Pass it on!
 Over to you, Jerry …

 Rekindle Your Passion

 Are you slogging through your writing and feel you have no gas left in the tank?

 Have you trashed everything you’ve done and find yourself back at square one?

 Maybe you’re so overwhelmed that you that you can’t picture ever finishing.

 Or perhaps you haven’t been able to motivate yourself to even start.

 I can tell you from experience, you can rekindle your passion for writing—even when you want to quit.